 Customized E-commerce Websites: $150 – $1,500 Monthly

-The performance and design of these websites should be optimized for visitors.
-They should have increased security and an SSL certificate is compulsory to secure transactions.
+You should optimize the performance and design of these websites for visitors.
+They should have increased security, and an SSL certificate is compulsory to secure transactions.

 Custom Web Apps: $300 – $2000 monthly